clockworksspheres/eisenban/design/README.md

 ## Purpose

+Purpose of this directory is to record design decisions, backround perspectives, editors and tools used throughout the design, architecture, implementation, test, promotion, production, documentation and maintenance of this software system.

+## Model View Controller(MVC) conversion to Model View State Machine(MVSM)

+This project, in combination with the learning-and-research-accellerator projects helped morph the design method or terminoligy used for new clockworksspheres projects re-defining the "controller" as a "state manager".
+The "state manager" includes what I call an Interface, Queue, Dispatcher(IQD).
+The "state Management" section will manage the state of the model as well as recording state changes, while the IQD provides a code or object interface and control of the software system.

 ## State Management Engine

 The intention is to record all state changes and actions, so the data can be mined for future planning